isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 <ol style="font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
 	<li style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Showing COVID-19 symptoms</li>
-		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Are diagnosed or suspected to have contracted COVID-19 in the last 21 days before departing for Singapore; or</li>
+		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Are diagnosed or suspected to have contracted COVID-19 in the last 21 <b>(for arrivals before 7 Oct 2021)</b> or 14 <b>(for arrivals from 7 Oct 2021)</b> days before departing for Singapore; or</li>
-		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Had been in close contact with a COVID-19 positive patient in the last 14 days before departing for Singapore.
+		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Had been in close contact with a COVID-19 positive patient in the last 10 days before departing for Singapore.
 This includes the provision of care for a COVID-19 patient in a healthcare or family/social setting, staying in the same location as a COVID-19 positive patient, or had been in close (i.e. less than two meters) contact with a COVID-19 patient for more than 15 minutes.</li>
 </ol>

 &#9744;  <i><b>E) Registration and Pre-payment for On-Arrival COVID-19 Test and Installation of TraceTogether app</b></i>